okmarq/print-automation/README.md

 ## Deployment

-- The Application is deployed on the Heroku platform.
+- The Application is deployed on the Heroku platform with a postgres database hosted on the Render platform.

 ### Potential Issues